Looking Back On Shadowproof’s Third Year

 Shadowproof received around 1 million pageviews since our last birthday, averaging around 100,000 page views a month.
 This is lower than the previous year and reflects changes in our publication strategy, as we focus less on quantity of articles and more on quality.
 While these overall numbers are down, some of our most popular posts in 2018 surpassed those from the year before in page views—a trend we’ve seen building since shifting our editorial priorities in 2017.

-Here are the top 5 most popular posts at Shadowproof from our second year:
+Here are the top 5 most popular posts at Shadowproof from our third year:

 Disney Withholds Bonuses As Union Workers Protest Poverty Wages by Michael Sainato